NolanKnievel/Nextflix/v2_manual_test_results.md

 ## Workflow

-    As a teen, I want to add my friends to see what they have been watching.
+    As a social person, I want to see what movies my friends are watching so I can stay in the know.

 ### Request